mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 All calls to the MobilePay PoS V10 API must include the following two headers `X-MP-Client-System-Name` and `X-MP-Client-System-Version` to identify the client system and verify that the given system has been [certified](api_principles#self_certification).
-The Client Name (`X-MP-Client-System-Name`) is a suitable name used for the client, preferable the name that the Integrator uses in their own communication.
-This way support communication between Merchant, Integrator and MobilePay uses the same name which should aid in removing confusion in the support sitiation.
+The Client Name (`X-MP-Client-System-Name`) is a suitable name used for the client, preferably the name that the Integrator uses in their own communication.
+This way support communication between Merchant, Integrator and MobilePay uses the same name which should aid in removing confusion in the support situation.
 The Client version (`X-MP-Client-System-Version`) is a 3 dimensional number Major.Minor.Build - it is recommended that when the client software is updated, the client version is updated accordingly.
 The client version will be used by MobilePay to block versions of clients that are not certified and/or are misbehaving.
 An example of misbehavior would be spamming irrelevant HTTP calls that endanger fast response times for other clients.

-* Major version represents major changes to the client version, perhaps representing breaking changes on the clients other interfaces or representing major changes communicated to merchants - A major change requires re-certification.
+* Major version represents major changes to the client version, perhaps representing breaking changes on the clients other interfaces or representing major changes communicated to merchants - A major change requires recertification.
-* Minor version represents minor changes to the client version, changes that introduces new features or a change in the way internal logic is handled, minor version changes are perhaps not communicated to merchants - a minor change requires re-certification.
+* Minor version represents minor changes to the client version, changes that introduces new features or a change in the way internal logic is handled.
+Minor version changes are perhaps not communicated to merchants - a minor change requires recertification.
-* Build version represents a new build of the client, the include minor bug-fixes and changes of the lowest magnitude.
-A new build version does not require a re-certification
+* Build version represents a new build of the client, including minor bug-fixes and changes of the lowest magnitude.
+A new build version does not require recertification.

-Certification requirements in regard to changes to Client Name and Client Version
+Certification requirements in regard to changes to Client Name and Client Version:

-* Changes in Client Name, Major version or Minor version requires a new Certification
+* Changes in Client Name, Major version or Minor version require a new Certification.
-* Changes in Build version does not requires a new Certification
+* Changes in Build version do not require a new Certification.

 Example with a Curl request: